Topological posets and tropical phased matroids: Introduction

 \subsection{Polyhedral $M$-posets}

-An $M$-poset ${\mathcal X}$ is {\it polyhedral} if each $X_i$ is a locally compact polyhedron\footnote{In Section \ref{alpha} we go into detail about our use of polyhedral language.}, and $\mathcal X$ has the {\it Polyhedral Diagonal Property}, namely: the order relation $P$ is a (closed) subpolyhedron of ${\mathcal X}\times {\mathcal X}$; here $\mathcal X$ has the ordinary topology.
-5pt \begin{Rem} Checking this property is usually done as follows.
-There is an $M$-poset $\mathcal X$ which obviously has the property, and one is interested in a subset $\mathcal Y$ such that each $Y_i$ is a closed polyhedral subset of $X_i$.
-Then the order relation for $\mathcal Y$ is the polyhedron $P\bigcap {\mathcal Y}\times {\mathcal Y}$, so $\mathcal Y$ is a polyhedral $M$-poset. \end{Rem} 5pt
+\begin{Def} An $M$-poset ${\mathcal X}$ is {\it polyhedral} if each $X_i$ is a locally compact polyhedron\footnote{In Section \ref{alpha} we go into detail about our use of polyhedral language.}, and $\mathcal X$ has the {\it Polyhedral Diagonal Property}, namely: The order relation $\mathcal P$ is a (closed) subpolyhedron of ${\mathcal X}\times {\mathcal X}$; here $\mathcal X$ has the Original topology. \end{Def}